 Wasp Nests - Identification And What To Do About Them

 It's true that wasp nests are not usually welcomed by humans, but it has to be said that on balance, wasps are very beneficial insects both as pollinators (whose role is probably not fully understood), and as natural 'pest control', because they can help keep down populations of crop eating ‘pests’.
-Even some farmers are harnessing the humble wasp for this very purpose - you can read about this on my page about farming and wasps.
+Some farmers are harnessing the humble wasp for this very purpose!

-No doubt, the type of wasp people are mostly concerned about, are the black and yellow social wasps, which may be attracted to sweet, sugary drinks, and can form large colonies.
+No doubt, the type of wasp people are mostly concerned about, are the black and yellow social wasps (especially those referred to in some regions as 'yellowjackets'), which may be attracted to sweet, sugary drinks, and can form large colonies.

 But anyway, here's more information about wasp nests, and if you are worried about nests and wasps in your garden, then there are ways you can deter them from building a nest where they are not wanted, as I'll explain below.